fsmosca/UCIChessEngineProtocol/README.md

 		The option has type t.
 		There are 5 different types of options the engine can send
 		* check
-			a checkbox that can either be true or false
+			A checkbox that can either be true or false.
 		* spin
-			a spin wheel that can be an integer in a certain range
+			A spin wheel that can be an integer in a certain range.
 		* combo
-			a combo box that can have different predefined strings as a value
+			A combo box that can have different predefined strings as a value.
 		* button
-			a button that can be pressed to send a command to the engine
+			A button that can be pressed to send a command to the engine.
 		* string
-			a text field that has a string as a value, an empty string has the value "<empty>"
+			A text field that has a string as a value.
+			An empty string has the value "<empty>".
 	* default <x>
-		the default value of this parameter is x
+		The default value of this parameter is x.
 	* min <x>
-		the minimum value of this parameter is x
+		The minimum value of this parameter is x.
 	* max <x>
-		the maximum value of this parameter is x
+		The maximum value of this parameter is x.
 	* var <x>
-		a predefined value of this parameter is x
+		A predefined value of this parameter is x.
 	Examples:
     Here are 5 strings for each of the 5 possible types of options "option name Nullmove type check default true\n"